-On March 21, 2019, the Company filed a three-year Custom Incentive Rate application with the OEB for 2020-2022 transmission rates.
+On March 21, 2019, Hydro One Networks filed a three-year Custom Incentive Rate application with the OEB for 2020-2022 transmission rates.
 On June 19, 2019, Hydro One filed updates to the application reflecting recent financial results and other adjustments.
+The hearing began on October 21, 2019, and concluded on November 4, 2019.
 The OEB decision is pending.